 Karma yoga (Sanskrit: कर्म योग), (also known as Buddhi Yoga) or the “discipline of action” is based on the teachings of the Bhagavad Gita, a sacred Sanskrit scripture of Hinduism.
 Of the four paths to realization, Karma Yoga is the science of achieving perfection in action.
 Selfless action and service to others are emphasized in this type of yoga.
 Karma Yoga is selfless service unto humanity.
 If you have a favorite charity, that you would like to see Be Yoga feature, please email Michelle Seymour, email@example.com.

-Give – If you’d like to help fill our donation baskets in the lobby at both locations, the Augustine Project for Literacy has a need for the following items (this list will also be posted in both studios):
+Give – If you’d like to help fill our donation baskets in the lobby at both locations, we will be collecting the following items (this list will also be posted in both studios):

 It feels good to Be Good!